The Healthcare Law Review: Cambodia

 Cambodia is in a state of transition when it comes to healthcare.
 The country is beginning to acquire the capability to handle advanced medical treatment and specialist cases.
 A number of international-standard hospitals and clinics have opened in the past few years, filling critical gaps in emergency and trauma care, surgery and neurology.
 Major achievements for Cambodia have been the establishment of the NSSF for workers and the UHC projects.

-Concerning the cost of medical insurance in Cambodia,62 in accordance with market statistics for general insurance for 2019 issued by the Insurance Association of Cambodia, an increase in gross premiums of 22.1 per cent63 was noted between 2014 and 2019.
-Gross premiums for medical insurance rose from US$5.13 million in Q1 2019 to US$7.13 million in Q1 2020, representing a 36.4 per cent increase, while gross claims for medical insurance increased from US$1.84 million in Q1 2019 to US$2.17 million in Q1 2020.64
+Concerning the cost of medical insurance in Cambodia,102 in accordance with market statistics for general insurance for 2020 issued by the Insurance Association of Cambodia, an increase in gross premiums of 13.1 per cent103 was noted between 2015 and 2020.
+Gross premiums for medical insurance rose from US$18.67 million in 2019 to US$20.99 million in 2020, representing a 22.9 per cent increase.

 1 Antoine Fontaine is founding partner at Bun & Associates.